aaronrosenzweig24/TrailCritik/README.md

 # Critik
 A hiking trail webstie for beginners and advanced hobbists alike!

-Made with Express/EJS/HTML/CSS/JS and love and care
+Made with Express/EJS/HTML/CSS/JS with love and care